 Section Pluteus - By far the most common species complex in this family, the deer mushrooms (Pluteus 'cervinus' group).
 They smell and taste strongly of radish, and can also be recognized by black fibrils on the stem.
 For a positive ID, you may have to look under the microscope for "clamp connections" in the tissues.
 Up to 10cm across.

-P. exilis ('cervinus') - the most common "deer pelt" coloured form, on hardwood.
+P. exilis ('cervinus') - the most common "deer pelt" coloured form.
 P. cervinus may also occur here.
 They may be darker or lighter like latter species, but these don't have "clamps".

 Other Section Pluteus - Most of these next species are also section Pluteus and closely related to P. cervinus and share unique "jester hat" shaped horned cystidia under the microscope.
 The related species usually also smell somewhat of radish.

 P. brunneidiscus (washingtonensis) - ~5cm, smaller than P. cervinus, sometimes with a dark centre.
 Bald stem.
 Usually on hardwoods.
-Also with clamp connections.
+With clamp connections.
 Compare with P. thomsonii below.